Yes. The average modern human can survive without meat. However, they should keep certain nutrient needs in mind!

 This essential nutrient is important for absorption of calcium, immune system health, maintaining bones, and more!

-Very few foods contain vitamin D. Many of us may want to consider talking to our doctor about getting levels checked and supplementing if approved/appropriate.
+Very few foods contain vitamin D. Many of us (regardless of diet) may want to consider talking to our doctor about getting levels checked and supplementing if approved/appropriate.

 Planning a No Meat Diet

 The best meat free meals are the ones that you can afford, enjoy, and incorporate into a healthy lifestyle for the long term.